 The VA only covers mandatory tuition and fees.
 The non-resident fee is not considered a mandatory fee and is not covered under the GI Bill.

 The VA cannot pay any fees specific to studying abroad unless the student is required to study abroad as part of their program.
-For more information Click Here.
+Learn more about the GI Bill.

 Please visit our How To Receive Tutorial Assistance tab for information about the VA's tutoring program.